-- J If equipped, check that spacers are not bent, damaged, or rusted through. - J Spacers should be evenly centered, with the dual wheels and tires evenly separated.
+- If equipped, check that spacers are not bent, damaged, or rusted through. - Spacers should be evenly centered, with the dual wheels and tires evenly separated.

-Note: Check the same wheel inspection on every axle (power unit and trailer, if equipped).
+Note: Be prepared to perform the same wheel inspection on every axle (power unit and trailer, if equipped).